cintogia/memory/README.md

 Both versions of the game shall be united into one site by adding a "Toggle Theme" button on the index page.

+## Contributing

+Hopefully more versions to toggle.
+For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Additional information

-This project was part of the @github/udacity Front-End Web Developer Nanodegree.
+This project is part of my @udacity Front-End Web Developer Nanodegree.